 If you’re running ads to an affiliate sales page (or any landing page), you’d want an EPC higher than your cost-per-click.

-For example, if your EPC is $2, but your CPC is $3, you’re losing money.
+For example, if your EPC is $2, but your CPC is $3, you’re losing

 Beware of External EPC Factors

-- Low commission rates
+- Low commission rates (though these are generally negotiable)

-- Horrible landing pages
+- Low converting affiliate landing pages

 So, always know the affiliate marketing terms before signing up.
 Then, if it’s more trouble than it’s worth, look elsewhere.